fbeltrao/durabletask/src/DurableTask.CosmosDB/AddingCosmosDBProvider.md

 ## Refactoring DurableTask.AzureStorage

 The Durable Task Framework offers extensibility through the interfaces IOrchestrationService and IOrchestrationServiceClient.
-They are a high level definition of the orchestration that a implementation should provide.
+Those are a high level definition of an orchestrator that a implementation should provide.
 The DurableTask.AzureStorage.AzureStorageOrchestrationService implementation, as expected, dependents on Azure Storage.

-Our first step was to extract the generic from the azure storage implementation out of the AzureStorageOrchestrationService.
-We decided to copy the project and unit tests renaming it to "CosmosDB" (DurableTask.AzureStorage and DurableTask.AzureStorage.Tests).
-Next, we added abstractions where needed to remove the dependency in AzureStorageOrchestrationService of any azure storage class, renaming it to ExtensibleOrchestrationService.
+Our first step was to extract the storage specific code from AzureStorageOrchestrationService by introducing abstractions.
+To accomplish that we copied the projects DurableTask.AzureStorage and DurableTask.AzureStorage.Tests renaming them with "CosmosDB".
+Next, we added interfaces to the dependency on azure storage classes, renaming the class to ExtensibleOrchestrationService.

 The following abstractions were used: